Coinemy/coapy/doc/domain.rst

 In most uses an unqualified :dfn:`message` is a message with type CON or NON.
-Where disambiguation is critical, such a message is called a :dfn:`CON/NON message`, and generic `message` will include ACK and RST messages.  `Sender` and `receiver` are generally used as roles defined relative to a CON/NON message, hence take care when speaking of them in the context of a reply message.
+Where disambiguation is critical, such a message is called a :dfn:`CON/NON message`, and the term "message" may include ACK and RST messages.  `Sender` and `receiver` are generally used as roles defined relative to a CON/NON message.
+Take care when speaking of them in the context of a `reply message`.

 A :dfn:`reply message` is a message with type ACK or RST.
 It is coupled with the message to which it is a reply through a shared MID value.
 A